 Several open problems remain.
 One area is obtaining a faster method for the inference problem.
 With large, redundant summaries such as frequent itemsets, the solution by linear programming is quite slow, and it is in many cases outperformed by the simple "scan the database once and count" method.
-The method could, however, be useful in cases where the data set is not available or where the set of queries $\Phi$ (corresponding to known supports) carries a lot of information condensed in well chosen summaries, orders of magnitude smaller than the data set itself.
+The method could, however, be useful in cases where the data set is not available or where the set of queries Φ (corresponding to known supports) carries a lot of information condensed in well chosen summaries, orders of magnitude smaller than the data set itself.
 Thus, the following fundamental issue is interesting.

 Problem 1.
-Given a relation r, an amount Z of storage, and a class of queries $\Psi$ that we wish to perform on r, what should we store in Z (which presumably cannot hold all of r) in order to most effectively answer the queries in $\Psi$ ?
+Given a relation r, an amount Z of storage, and a class of queries Ψ that we wish to perform on r, what should we store in Z (which presumably cannot hold all of r) in order to most effectively answer the queries in Ψ ?

 Frequent sets are typically redundant collections, and thus are not optimal.
-It is not clear whether the less redundant AD-trees [ML98] would be optimal.
-If we store in Z the answers to some Boolean queries $\phi_1, \phi_2, \ldots, \phi_N$ , the linear programming approach shows the limits of what we can reconstruct.
+In fact, in our experiments we used the smaller collection of disjunction-free sets [BR01], and further gains could be obtained using the Calders-Goethals rules [CG02].
+Another interesting representation is the AD-tree [ML98].
+In general, if we store in Z the answers to some Boolean queries $\phi_1, \phi_2, \ldots, \phi_N$, the linear programming approach shows the limits of what we can reconstruct.
 Perhaps a suitable set of formulae would allow an analytical solution, possibly only approximate, of the linear program.
-The problem of computing frequent sets from data has been extensively studied, and they were were used in [MT96], which formed the starting point for our research.
+The problem of computing frequent sets from data has been extensively studied, and they were used in [MT96], which formed the starting point for our research.
 But the linear programming framework does not depend on them-it can be used with supports of any formulae.

-Another interesting issue is how to relax (if possible) the requirements of Definition 1 if the complete procedure is too slow.
+Another interesting issue is how to relax (if possible) the requirements of Definition 6 if the complete procedure is too slow.
 We do not want to give unsound answers, but too wide intervals are not necessarily harmful.
 The simplest incomplete and sound algorithm "return the interval [0, 1]" is not useful, but we suspect there might be a reasonably fast compromise between it and the complete linear programming approach.